sdr-enthusiasts/docker-planefence/README.md

 Furthermore, Planefence can send a Tweet for every plane in the fence, and (coming soon!) will be able to collect noise figures to see how loud the aircraft are that fly above your Feeder Station.

 Planefence is deployed as a Docker container and is pre-built for the following architectures:
-- linux/ARMv6 (armel): older Raspberry Pi's
 - linux/ARMv7 (armhf): Raspberry Pi 3B+ / 4B with the standard 32 bits Raspberry OS (tested on Busted, may work but untested on Stretch or Jessie)
 - linux/ARM64: Raspberry Pi 4B with Ubuntu 64 bits OS
 - linux/AMD64: 64-bits PC architecture (Intel or AMD) running Debian Linux (incl.
 Ubuntu)
-- linux/i386: 32-bits PC architecture (Intel or AMD) running Debian Linux (incl.
-Ubuntu)

-The Docker container can be accessed on [Dockerhub (kx1t/planefence)](https://hub.docker.com/repository/docker/kx1t/planefence) and can be pulled directy using this Docker command: `docker pull kx1t/planefence`.
+The Docker container can be accessed on `ghcr.io/sdr-enthusiasts/docker-planefence` and can be pulled directy using this Docker command: `docker pull ghcr.io/sdr-enthusiasts/docker-planefence`.

 ## Who is it for?
 Here are some assumptions or prerequisites: